MapStory/nypl-warper/README_API.md

 rectified_mapscans_count - How many maps are rectified in the layer

 percent - the percentage of rectified maps out of total number of maps

-depicts_year - the year which this layer depicts

 is_visible - boolean. if it's set to false, usually indicates a meta layer, or collection of atlases.
 These meta-layers will not have WMS.